Links on Android Authority may earn us a commission. Learn more.

 - At the bottom you will see a “My Story” section.
 Tap on it to access more options.

 - Here you can create groups, add friends, make the story private, and more.

 Swipe to the other side of the home screen (right to left) to display the Discover page.
 Here is where all you can find all your friends’ stories.
 You can search using the magnifying glass, or you can just scroll down through your “recent updates” or “all stories” sections.

 Going through the stories is simple.
 Just tap on the stories and they will be displayed.
 Skipping through different stories is as easy as tapping on the screen at any time.
 Alternatively, you can pull out the chat window from the bottom, while looking at a story post, and start a conversation.
 This can also be done by swiping up.
 Swiping down will close the Story session.

-Those feeling a little adventurous can also look through the ‘Discover’ section, which includes Snapchat accounts from sites, but it also comes linked with other content.
-Pages like MTV, Vice, BuzzFeed and other content creators make Snapchat posts.
+Those feeling a little adventurous can also look through the Discover section, which includes Snapchat accounts from sites and other users.
+Pages like MTV, Vice, BuzzFeed, and other content creators make Snapchat posts.
 Instead of being able to message them when looking at a snap, you can access their articles by swiping up.

 Time to get snapping!
 We hope you enjoyed our tutorial on how to use Snapchat.
 Hit the comments and let us know if you have any other tips for your fellow Snapchat users.
 Maybe you have some questions.
 Either way, we would love to hear from you.